 Earlier, in 1896, Mumbai was hit by a strong epidemic of bubonic plague and the government asked Waldemar Haffkine to help.
 He was able to work on a vaccine at Grant Medical College in Mumbai.
 After only three months of work, a form for human trials was ready and tested by Haffkine on himself in 1897.
 After positive results, inmates of Byculla jail were inoculated and survived the epidemics, while seven inmates of the control group died.

-At yovisto, you can learn more about HIV and Flu – the Vaccine Strategy in a talk by Seth Berkley.
+At yovisto academic video search, you can learn more about HIV and Flu – the Vaccine Strategy in a talk by Seth Berkley.

 References and Further Reading: